-We install satellite dishes for Sky, Freesat, Astra & Hotbird.
+We install and repair satellite dishes for Sky, Sky Q, & Freesat.

-Watch 100's of channel's completely free of charge from across Britain & Europe from either Hotbird at 13° East or Astra at 19.2° East or Freesat/Sky at 28.2° East
+Watch 100's of channel's completely free of charge from across Britain on Freesat at 28.2° East.

-Thanet Aerials are your local satellite experts, providing new satellite installations for the Freesat, Sky Hotbird & Astra service.
+Thanet Aerials & Tech Support are your local satellite experts, providing new satellite installations for the Freesat, Sky, & Sky Q, service.
 Fully installed for optimum signal quality giving you the best possible signal and far more reliable than the conventional TV aerial.

-Our engineer will give you all the options available and explain what the reception will be like in your particular area.
-Our job is to advise you, giving you the customer full control to make the best decision for you.
+Our engineer will give you all the options available and explain where the satellite dish will be placed in your particular area to receive the best viewable results.